-- Added a control to specify the n value used in applying fan-affinity laws in fan-energy calculations.
+- Added a feature to specify the n value used in applying fan-affinity laws in fan-energy calculations.

-- Promoted the "Number of Stages" control so it can be specified differently for the candidate and standard units.
+- Promoted the "Number of Stages" feature so it can be specified differently for the candidate and standard units.

 - Updated and added content to the help and methods pages.
 Added a new quick-start page that is accessible off the main menu.
 Added an overview page to the spreadsheet and additional annotation.

-- A new calculator control, "Specific Candidate Unit," allows the user to select one of these specific systems for evaluation.
+- A new calculator feature, "Specific Candidate Unit," allows the user to select one of these specific systems for evaluation.
 Selecting a system activates specific algorithms to represent the system:

 - Added functionality to support the calculation of savings related to variable-speed condenser fans.
-Split out the condenser fan in the controls, calculation engine, and results reporting.
+Split out the condenser fan on the Controls page, calculation engine, and results reporting.
 Added a "Condenser Fan" help topic and updated related help topics and methods pages.

 - Updated the spreadsheet to include example calculated values in the "EER" and "EER-Cond" part-load tables on the "Part-load Performance" sheet.
 This is done with Visual Basic code embedded in the workbook.
 The code includes regression models for capacity and condenser power for an example RTU represented by the spreadsheet.
 This code also accounts for common part-load behaviors: (1) variable-speed condenser and evaporator fans, and (2) cycling degradation.